-For example, say that elite with a Shield Pool of 20 is attacked by an hit of 25 damage with a Hailfire (2) (multiplied by 3).
+For example, say that zealot with a Shield Pool of 20 is attacked by a hit of 25 damage with a Hailfire (2) (multiplied by 3).
 The shields are reduced to 0 and the first 20 points of damage are negated.
-Afterwards, the zealot suffers a hit of 25 damage with no hailfire.
-Their damage resistance applies against this damage.
+Afterwards, the zealot suffers 25 damage against their hit points with no hailfire.
+If their damage resistance absorbs this damage, then they suffer no injury from the attack.

 Note that some abilities and equipment give a bonus to shield damage resistance.
 These 'shield armors' apply against all types of damage and are not reduced by penetration values.
 To do shield armor, simply reduce the damage of the attack by the shield armor before determining any damage.
-Furthermore, some Energy Shields will regenerate lost points in the shield pool.
+Furthermore, some Energy Shields will regenerate lost points in the Shield Pool.
 Look for individual shield descriptions.